Dichanthelium sphaerocarpon

 Dichanthelium sphaerocarpon, also called Panicum polyanthes, common name round-seed panic grass, is a plant found in North America.
 It is listed as endangered in Michigan.
 Dichanthelium sphaerocarpon var. isophyllum is listed as a special concern and believed extirpated in Connecticut.

+Description

+D. sphaerocarpon may reach a height of 1.5 to 5 decimeters (approximately 0.49 to 1.64 feet).
+The blades can reach a length of up to 9.5 centimeters (approximately 3.74 inches) and a width between 2 and 20 millimeters.

+Distribution and habitat

+This species can be found in the eastern United States, with its range stretching from Massachusetts south to Florida and westward to Texas.

+D. sphaerocarpon grows in thin woods, meadows, and ditches.
+It is commonly found in dry, sandy soil.